Conversion Rate Formula 101: How to Calculate Your Sales Output

 Remember that you may want to track several different types of conversions (like purchases, downloads, follows, subscriptions, etc.) as you’re tracking your website’s conversion rates: the more conversions you secure, the more your business will grow.

 Hopefully, you’ve found the formula, tips, and examples in this article helpful.
-When you begin tracking your conversion rate, you’ll notice trends and patterns emerging over time which you can use to make better business and marketing decisions.
+When you begin tracking your conversion rate, you’ll notice trends and patterns emerging over time, which you can use to make better business and marketing decisions.
 Good luck!

-Samantha is a Content Specialist at RingCentral, the leader in cloud communications, international phone number, and collaboration provider worldwide.
+Samantha Clayton is a Content Specialist at RingCentral, the leader in cloud communications, international phone number, and collaboration provider worldwide.
 Samantha is passionate about creating compelling angles for content and finding out about people’s interests and passions, ensuring a better experience for customers and partners.
 She has extensive experience in content writing and strategy and has been an Account and Senior Manager in Tech & Communications industries.